roytmanpiccoli/huggingface_hub/README.md

 ## Contributions (feature requests, bugs, etc.) are super welcome 💙💚💛💜🧡❤️

 Everyone is welcome to contribute, and we value everybody's contribution.
 Code is not the only way to help the community.
-Answering questions, helping others, reaching out and improving the documentations are immensely valuable to the community.
+Answering questions, helping others, reaching out and improving the documentation are immensely valuable to the community.
 We wrote a [contribution guide](https://github.com/huggingface/huggingface_hub/blob/main/CONTRIBUTING.md) to summarize how to get started to contribute to this repository.